 Note: The Wi-Fi signal strength icon is displayed on the home page.
+If wireless connectivity is successful and you are reporting to Wunderground.com, the Wi-Fi icon on the top left-hand side of the display tablet.

 If you do not see your wireless network, press the Return button and perform another Wi-Fi scan.
 If the problem persists, power down and up your display tablet and perform another Wi-Fil scan.